-- Educators observe play and relationships closely and may extend or stimulate play by offering and introducing children to a wide range of resources that they can utilise to facilitate their play or to guide it into additional areas of learning.
+- Educators observe play and relationships closely and may extend or stimulate play ideas by offering and introducing children to a wide range of resources that they can utilise to facilitate their play or to guide it into additional areas of learning.

 - The outdoor learning space provides an abundance of sensory experiences, greater diversity of gross and fine motor challenges, varied open ended materials and endless opportunities for imaginative play.
 All of which are crucial to all areas of a child’s development.